This Omega Seamaster Cosmic with a 601 movement was a tough call.

 If this spring is still in good condition, it’s a good idea to remove it and store it somewhere safe so you can’t damage it during the cleaning process.

-This spring was badly bent in this particular movement, and that causes problems.
+This spring was badly bent in this particular movement, and that caused problems.
 The spring touched the shaft of the sweep second pinion, and that creates friction which results in a loss of amplitude and bad timekeeping.

 The spring should lift the pinion away from the center wheel cock, but it should not press against the sweep second cock.
 In other words, the pinion should “float” between the sweep second cock and the center wheel cock, and that’s what the friction spring does.

 If it’s severely bent, it’s tough to bend it back in exactly the right shape, so I ordered a replacement.

 Remove the ratchet wheel and the crown wheel and lift the barrel bridge.
 Often, the crown wheel has a left-handed screw, but this one has a crown wheel boss with two small right-handed screws.

 Remove the center wheel cock and lift the center wheel and finally the barrel.